 Figma

-After conducting various user tests with account holders on Publix.com, I noticed a pattern that many users didn't understand what benefits come with their online account.
-With so many great perks available to our customers, I wanted to test and improve the experience to ensure all of our shoppers were getting all of the benefits out of their Club Publix membership.
+After conducting multiple user tests with Publix.com account holders, I observed a common issue: many users didn’t fully understand the benefits tied to their online accounts.
+With so many valuable perks available, I set out to test and enhance the experience to ensure every shopper could fully enjoy the advantages of their Club Publix membership.

-On the User Testing platform, I tested 15 Publix account holders to gain more insights around the full perk experience.
-We asked customers to move through the flow of getting a perk email, viewing it on the website, and opening a modal to learn more.
-We asked our testers what was frustrating about the experience, if anything, and what they would do to improve the journey.
-Almost everyone suggested reducing redundancy in the experience and being more educational throughout the perks customer journey as a whole.
+Using the User Testing platform, I conducted tests with 15 Publix account holders to gather deeper insights into the full perk experience.
+We guided customers through the process of receiving a perk email, viewing it on the website, and opening a modal to learn more.
+Testers were asked about any frustrations they encountered and suggestions for improving the journey.
+Nearly all participants recommended reducing redundancy and enhancing the educational aspects throughout the entire perks experience.

 Some notable soundbites during user testing included:

-• When asked about the efficacy of the wallet page: "Well, from what the previous page showed me, this is supposed to be like $3.00 off a specific item if you spend $50.00 or more.
-But that's not on this page.
-I don't get that from this page at all."
+• Regarding the effectiveness of the wallet page, one user said: "From the previous page, I understood this was supposed to be $3.00 off a specific item if I spend $50.00 or more.
+But I don’t see that information here at all.
+This page doesn’t make that clear."

-When a customer has a perk, the offer takes over the homepage hero placement – not great from a marketing standpoint.
-I wanted to design a way for the hero and perk to exist together, and use different scenarios to educate other customers.
-What if a customer wasn't enrolled in perks, or didn't have an online account?
-How could I educate them on opting in and signing up?
-I used this banner notification to do just that.
+When a perk is active, it replaces the homepage hero section—something that’s less than ideal from a marketing standpoint.
+I aimed to design a solution where both the hero and the perk could coexist, using different scenarios to educate other customers.
+For example, what if a customer wasn’t enrolled in perks or didn’t have an online account?
+How could I encourage and guide them to opt in and sign up?
+I addressed this with a banner notification designed to do just that.

-Customers no longer need to open a modal to get the information they need about their perks.
-Instead, they now have an experience that tells them what their perk is and how to redeem it, all in one card.
-In the future, we’ll add the ability to add this perk to their shopping list so customers don’t forget about it.
-We'll also add empty states to the wallet, so that customers without perks know they exist and can easily enroll.
-With more perks rolling out over 2021, it was a pleasure to know I could make this experience better for our customers.
+Customers no longer need to open a modal to find information about their perks.
+Instead, they now have a streamlined experience that clearly displays their perk and redemption instructions all within a single card.
+Looking ahead, we plan to add features like the ability to add perks directly to their shopping list to help customers remember them.
+We also plan to introduce empty states in the wallet, so customers without perks are aware of them and can easily enroll.
+With more perks having launched throughout 2021, it’s been rewarding to enhance this experience for our customers.